 Time doesn’t heal this trauma because the source of your trauma is love, and that love is something you want to cling to as closely as possible.

 New Year’s Grief

 So if your loss is fresher than mine, or maybe even if it’s not, don’t be surprised if New Year’s grief sneaks up on you.
 And if you’re able to explain that to your friends and families, maybe they will gain a better understanding of how grieving parents feel.
 But I will also offer some words that I hope will be comforting.
-As I approach 2018, I will say that I am less scared to turn over this calendar page than I was to turn to 2017.
+I will say that I am less scared to turn over this calendar page.

 Since time has gone on and I’ve continued to talk about Jacob, most people in my life seem to understand that more time is not the answer to my grief.
 In fact, they should not expect me to stop grieving in this lifetime.
 And that is comforting.
 My other big fear – that with time my memories of my few hours with my son would fade – has been mollified too.
 Somehow, even as time goes on, I can easily remember what he looked like and what it felt like to stare into his sweet face.
 I will never stop wishing I had more time with him, but at least I’m less scared now of those memories fading away.
 And so the passage of time is ever so slightly less terrifying than it was last year.

 If grief hits hard this New Year’s, know that you are not alone, and those feelings are very, very valid.
 But take comfort that the passage of time may not distance you from your child as much as you think.
 Your love for your child is strong and will preserve his or her memory better than you think.